The Thesis or Dissertation Defense

-- In consultation with your major professor, complete Form 5B (Word) for your Department Chairperson to review, sign, and forward to the Graduate School office.
+- In consultation with your major professor, complete Form 5B (PDF) for your Department Chairperson to review, sign, and forward to the Graduate School office.
 Form 5B should be submitted by the academic year deadline.

-- Upon receipt of the 5B, the Dean of the Graduate School will assign a faculty member outside of your degree program to serve as chair of your defense committee.
+- Upon receipt of the 5B, the Office of the Graduate School will assign a faculty member outside of your degree program to serve as chair of your defense committee.
 When you receive a copy of Form 5C which officially appoints your examination committee, you must consult with all members of your committee (major professor, steering committee, additional examiner(s), and defense chair to arrange a mutually convenient date, time, and location for your defense.

 - You must inform the Graduate School office of the agreed upon date, time, and location for your defense at least two weeks in advance of the defense date.
 This office will confirm in Form 5D these arrangements with all concerned individuals.

 - You must deliver to each member of your defense committee (including the defense chair) a typed, final copy of your thesis/dissertation at least two weeks before the scheduled examination.
 The examination may be rescheduled if the final document is not distributed by this deadline.

 - After the defense examination, your committee will complete Form 5E and send it to the Graduate School Office.
 If you need to make corrections and/or revisions to your document, you must complete them before your exam committee chair, major professor, or Department Chairperson will sign the title page.